200sc/CraftyAnimationEditor/README.md

 Click and drag on frames in the sprite sheet to manually replace individual frames in the animation.

-Hit clear to scrap all current animations and labels and unload the current sheet.
+Double-Click clear to scrap all current animations and labels and unload the current sheet.
 There is no confirmation button for this yet, be careful.

 # License info